major/major.io/content/posts/2019/2019-08-16-get-faster-gitlab-runners-with-a-ramdisk.md

 categories:
 - Blog Posts
 date: '2019-08-16'
-description: Many cloud providers give you lots of memory with each instance and you can speed up tests and builds by using a ramdisk.
+summary: Many cloud providers give you lots of memory with each instance and you can speed up tests and builds by using a ramdisk.
 images:
 - images/2019-08-16-jet-ski.jpg